alexmill/techcamp_2017/session5.md

 ### TIP!

-Try to do the task without looking at this tip.
+Try to do the task without looking at this tip, but if you get stuck extracting the list items from the HTML, go ahead and click.

 <details>
   <summary>The CSS Selector for the table is...</summary>